Generating Charitable Receipts

 Duplicate and Corrected Receipts

-Instead, for simple duplicates, select the donor from the list, click on one of the donations included in that receipt, then use the Receipt à Current Donor Duplicate/Corrected function to reprint the receipt.
-This adds the words "Duplicate Receipt" to it so that it is clear that this is a replacement receipt.
-If the donor never received the original receipt, you can avoid the replacement being marked as a duplicate by instead using Receipt à Reprint Range, which does not change the status of the receipt to Duplicate if it is not already marked as a Duplicate.
+Instead, for simple duplicates, select the donor from the Donor List, click on any field in one of the donations included in that receipt, then use the Receipt ⇒ Current Donor Duplicate/Corrected function to reprint the receipt.
+This adds the words "Duplicate Receipt" (or other similar words) to it so that it is clear that this is a replacement receipt.
+If the donor never received the original receipt, you can avoid the replacement being marked as a duplicate either by checking the checkbox in this window for "Do not change the receipt status to duplicate or corrected", or instead using the Receipt ⇒ Reprint Range menu option, which by default does not change the status of the receipt to Duplicate if it is not already marked as a Duplicate.

 If there was a correction needed (one of the donations comprising the receipt was deleted, and/or new donations were added that you want to be included etc.) it instead adds the word "Corrected".
 The duplicate or corrected receipt has the same receipt number as the original.

 See Generating Duplicate or Corrected Receipts for more information, especially about the options for correcting receipts.
-You can also generate a duplicate or corrected receipt by receipt number, without pointing to the donor and donation, by using Receipt à Duplicate/Corrected Receipt by Number.
+You can also generate a duplicate or corrected receipt by receipt number, without first selecting the donor and a donation included in the receipt to be recreated, by using Receipt ⇒ Duplicate/Corrected by Number.

-You can print mailing labels to go on the envelopes for the receipts generated on one day by using the Reports à Receipt à Mailing Labels option.
-Alternatively, you can print the actual envelopes themselves, with the Reports à Receipt à Envelopes option.
+You can print mailing labels to go on the envelopes for the receipts generated on one day by using the Reports ⇒ Receipt ⇒ Mailing Labels option.
+Alternatively, you can print the actual envelopes themselves, with the Reports ⇒ Receipt ⇒ Envelopes option.

 Issues with Including Descriptions in the Details Section of the Receipt